WHAT TYPE OF WOOD IS RECOMMENDED FOR THE DOCK SECTIONS?

 HOW ARE SHIPPING COSTS DETERMINED?

-The freight cost will vary depending on order weight and shipping distance.
-The actual shipping charge will be the best rate available.
+The shipping cost will vary depending on order weight and shipping distance.

 HOW IS MY ORDER SHIPPED?

-All online orders ship by either small parcel or LTL.
-Most dock packages ship LTL.
+All online orders ship by either parcel or LTL.
+Most dock packages ship LTL with NonStop Delivery (NSD).
 For alternative shipping arrangements, please contact our Customer Service Department at firstname.lastname@example.org.

 HOW SOON WILL I RECEIVE MY ORDER?

 Most small parcel orders are shipped within a few business days.
 LTL order lead times may vary throughout the year depending on demand.
 Once an LTL order ships, it can take up to 14 days to deliver.

 WHAT TYPE OF WARRANTY DOES TOMMY DOCKS OFFER?

 Please click here to see the standard Tommy Docks warranty.